Leonardo da Vinci Museum - Skip the line entry

 - Per person

-Bovolo staircase & Ospedaletto Complex: evening guided tour of Venetian hidden treasures
+Bovolo staircase & Ospedaletto Complex: guided tour of Venetian hidden treasures with tastings

 Duration: approx. 2 hours